 - Facility cost drivers and budgeting

-Focus should be on the process management of different areas, facilitating the implementation of an action plan with room for modifications.
+The focus should be on the process management of different areas, facilitating the implementation of an action plan with room for modifications.

 - Define your KPIs